 Despite this, with lots of praise and encouragement, most of these canines train very well and become very obedient dogs; especially if they are given an active job.

-Much like most other large breeds of dogs, these canines are prone to bloat and hip dysplasia.
+Much like most other large breeds of dogs (Russian Bear Dog, Alaskan Malamute, Anatolian Shepherd Dog to name a few), these canines are prone to bloat and hip dysplasia.

 Bloat is the catch-all name for two different disorders of the canine stomach: